Jenna424/cat-tree-in-fullstack-bloom/README.md

 ### **_Future Updates_**

 - [ ] Render a details page for each cat
-- [ ] Create edit form to update name of cat
+- [ ] Create edit form to update name of cat (to replace button that changes a cat's name to "Anonymous")
 - [ ] User authentication

 ---